epfl-ada/ada-2024-project-alligatorsdontapologize24/README.md

 ![Timeline](data/Timeline.png)

-The list of tasks until P3 mentioned in the picture below are equally shared within the team to ensure that every team member contributes to the project.
+The list of tasks until P3 mentioned in the picture above are equally shared within the team to ensure that every team member contributes to the project.

 [^1]: http://www.cs.cmu.edu/~ark/personas/